Squalius-cephalus/haili58/README.md

 # work in progress

-Haili58 is a RP2040 Zero based 54-key column staggered split keyboard.
+Haili58 is a nrf52840 based 58-key column staggered split keyboard.
 PCB uses hotswap sockets.
 Design is inspired from REVIUNG41 and Corne keyboards.

 PCB is designed for MX and Gateron low profile key switches.